 A table view is a display of attribute information in a tabular format.
-In the simplest terms, tables are made up of rows and columns, and all rows have the same columns.
-Rows are commonly known as records, and columns are fields.
+In the simplest terms, tables are composed of rows and columns, and all rows have the same columns.
+Rows are commonly known as records, and columns as fields.
 Each field can store a specific type of data, such as a number, date, or piece of text.
 The information displayed in a table comes directly from the attribute information stored with your geographic data.

 Supported tabular formats

 The following tabular data sources are supported: